port-labs/jenkins-pipeline-for-bitbucket-readme/README.md

 ## Running the Groovy script

-Follow these steps to get started with the Groovy template:

 1. Create the following as Jenkins Credentials:

    1. `BITBUCKET_USERNAME` - a user with access to the BitBucket server.
-   2. `BITBUCKET_APP_PASSWORD` - a password associated with the username with permissions to create repositories.
+   2. `BITBUCKET_APP_PASSWORD` - a password associated with the username with sufficient permissions to read projects and repositories.
    3. `BITBUCKET_HOST` - BitBucket server host such as http://localhost:7990.
    4. `PORT_CLIENT_ID` - Port Client ID.
    5. `PORT_CLIENT_SECRET` - Port Client Secret.